vinceumo/devNotes/_drafts/2018-10-22-webextensionapi.md

 [mozilla/webextension-polyfill](https://github.com/mozilla/webextension-polyfill) allows browsers to use Promise-based WebExtension APIs.
 Some browsers might style need some adjustments.

+## Share extension

+## Firefox

+## Chrome

+## Opera

 ## Example of a popup extension

-In this example, I will show you how I developed the browser extension [A11Y-Color-Blindness-Empathy-Test-browser-extensions](https://github.com/vinceumo/A11Y-Color-Blindness-Empathy-Test-browser-extensions).
+I developed recently the browser extension [A11Y-Color-Blindness-Empathy-Test-browser-extensions](https://github.com/vinceumo/A11Y-Color-Blindness-Empathy-Test-browser-extensions).

 This extension is a popup extension that inject an inline svg for filtering colors, some style and change the class of the `html` tag of the current tab open, depending on the picked radio button.

-The finale extension will follow this structure:
+The extension will follow this structure:

 ```
 WebExtension
-|   manifest.json
+|   manifest.json // Give permissions to the active Tab and reference the popup `choose_test.html`
 |
 +---content_scripts
-|       runTest.js
+|       runTest.js // Script interacting with the active tab
 |
 +---icons
 |       icon128.png